mikeprivette/awesome-sec-challenges/README.md

 - [FLAWS](http://flaws.cloud/) - A CTF site based on common mistakes and gotchas when using Amazon Web Services (AWS).
 - [Thunder CTF](https://thunder-ctf.cloud/) - A CTF site based on attacking vulnerable cloud projects on Google Cloud Platform (GCP).

+### CTF Platforms

+*This is a list of platforms that let you organize, host, and participate in competitive CTF events.*

+- [Facebook CTF](https://github.com/facebookarchive/fbctf) - A CTF platform by Facebook to host Jeopardy and “King of the Hill” style Capture the Flag competitions.

 ### Traditional